persicomaria/career_test/doc/CNR_Naples.md

 The results of our joined efferts has been published here:[F508del_CFTR_proteostasis](https://elifesciences.org/articles/10365)

-## Collaboration with Dr. Giovanni D'Angelo
+## Collaboration with associate professor Giovanni D'Angelo

 Giovanni D'Angelo (now at EPFL) is a brilliant researcher with a genuine interest in computational biology.
 He asked me to develop a pipeline aimed at identifying new putative transcription factor binding sites on promoter regions of *in house* previously characterized genes as differentially expressed genes dataset.
 Unfortunaltely this analysis has not been finalised in a manuscript because he decided to continue to develop another branch of the results.

-## Collaboration with Dr. Claudia Angelini
+## Collaboration with associate professor Claudia Angelini
 I met Claudia initially as my neighbour in an adjacent building; she was working at the IAC Institute, which was connected to the original TIGEM Institute.
 At that time, I got immediately used to discussing with her the difficulties of finding a common language in a highly diverse and interdisciplinary group.
 We have always been in touch during these years, and I admire her intellectual honesty, scientific interests and willingness to help and contribute with a sincere and essential opinion on any relevant scientific aspects.

 ## Collaboration with professor Sandro Banfi